FredHutch/easybuild-life-sciences/docs/sw_inventory/chorus-all-modules-24.04.md

  - [PyCairo/1.25.0-GCCcore-12.3.0](Python bindings for the cairo library) Python bindings for the cairo library
+ - [PyGEOS/0.14-gfbf-2023a](PyGEOS is a C/Python library with vectorized geometry functions.
+The geometry operations are done in the open-source geometry library GEOS.
+PyGEOS wraps these operations in NumPy ufuncs providing a performance improvement when operating on arrays of geometries.)
+PyGEOS is a C/Python library with vectorized geometry functions.
+The geometry operations are done in the open-source geometry library GEOS.
+PyGEOS wraps these operations in NumPy ufuncs providing a performance improvement when operating on arrays of geometries.
  - [PyGObject/3.46.0-GCCcore-12.3.0](PyGObject is a Python package which provides bindings for GObject based libraries such as GTK, GStreamer, WebKitGTK, GLib, GIO and many more.)
 PyGObject is a Python package which provides bindings for GObject based